+Design Considerations

+See the following for complete design references: Site Planning for Urban Stream Protection.
 1995.
 Schueler.
 Center for Watershed Protection.

 The length of the drainage channel depends on the slope, contributing impervious surface area, and runoff volume.
 Because drainage channels with low velocities can act as sediment traps, add extra capacity to address sediment accumulation without reducing design capacity.
 Add an extra 0.3 to 0.5